andbardii/mcp-server-test/README.md

 - Includes pre-built analysis templates
 - Supports schema exploration and data analysis

+### 2. MCP Figma Server (`mcp-figma/`)
+A Figma-specific implementation that:
+- Enables AI systems to interact with Figma designs
+- Provides structured access to Figma files and components
+- Implements design analysis and manipulation capabilities
+- Supports AI-driven design suggestions and modifications
+- Includes pre-built design templates and patterns

 ## Purpose

 This repository serves as:
 - A testing ground for different MCP implementations
 - A reference for MCP pattern best practices
-- A collection of database interaction patterns
+- A collection of database and design tool interaction patterns
-- A showcase of AI-database integration approaches
+- A showcase of AI integration approaches with various systems

 ## Getting Started